tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 - Source: [Cézanne's Composition by Erle Loran,](https://archive.org/details/cezannescomposit0000lora_f9b1) p.
 17.

-The "picture box" above is "Diagram II" in Loran's definition, and it shows the motif for Cézannes 1897 painting *House and Farm at Jas de Bouffan.*
+The sketch of the "picture box" above is the "Diagram II" Loran refers to in his definition, and it shows the motif for Cézannes 1897 painting *House and Farm at Jas de Bouffan.*
 The house is "the Cézanne family's country estate," and a black-and-white reproduction of it appears as Plate VII, also mentioned in his definition, on page 53.

 Following is a copy of the painting in color.